anekee666/test22/README.md

-### Build a GAN to Generate Faces Using CelebA Dataset
+### Build a GAN to Generate Faces Using CelebA Dataset XXXXXX

 #### Youtube tutorial (English): https://youtu.be/fonfLzvBBQU